 Pickled brussel sprouts are really easy to make.
 They are one of my favorite easy pickling recipes.
 Just like making pickles, you just need some fresh brussel sprouts and a few other simple ingredients, and you are on your way to pickled goodness.

-This recipe makes 6 pints of pickled brussel sprouts.
+Note: This recipe makes 6 pints of pickled brussel sprouts.

 - 3 lbs fresh brussel sprouts